gyauelvis/funeralapp/README.md

-# Laravel Setup Guide for Linux
+# How To Setup Project on Locally

 This guide provides step-by-step instructions for setting up Funeral App.